5 ways to get paid caring for a loved one in

-In North Carolina, the following Medicaid waivers are available with an option for caregiver pay:
+In NC, the following waivers are available with a caregiver pay option:

 - Community Alternatives Program for Disabled Adults (CAP/DA): This program provides services to individuals ages 65 or older, and individuals with physical and or other disabilities ages 18-64 years who meet a nursing facility level of care.
 Start enrolling to see if you and your loved one meet all eligibility requirements.